Borei-class submarine

-Despite being a replacement for many types of SSBNs, Borei-class submarines are much smaller than those of the Typhoon class in both volume and crew (24,000 tons opposed to 48,000 tons and 107 personnel as opposed to 160 for the Typhoons).
+Despite being a replacement for many types of SSBNs, Borei-class submarines are much smaller than those of the Typhoon class in both displacement and crew (24,000 tons submerged opposed to 48,000 tons and 107 personnel as opposed to 160 for the Typhoons).
 In terms of class, they are more accurately a follow-on for the Delta IV-class SSBNs.

 History

 The first design work on the project started in the mid-1980s and the construction of the first vessel started in 1996.
 Previously, a short-lived, smaller parallel design appeared in 1980s with designation Project 935 Borei II.
 A new submarine-launched ballistic missile (SLBM) called the R-39UTTH Bark was developed in parallel.
 However, the work on this missile was abandoned and a new missile, the RSM-56 Bulava, was designed.
 The submarine needed to be redesigned to accommodate the new missile, and the design name was changed to Project 955.
-The vessels were developed by Rubin Design Bureau are being built by Russia's Northern shipyard Sevmash in Severodvinsk.
+The vessels were developed by Rubin Design Bureau and are being built by Russia's Northern shipyard Sevmash in Severodvinsk.

 It was reported in 2013 that the arrival of the Borei class will enable the Russian Navy to resume strategic patrols in southern latitudes that had not seen a Russian missile submarine for 20 years.